squat/postpone/Readme.md

 postpone.setThreshold( "200px" ).postpone() // Change the threshold to 200px.
 ````

-*Note:* we chain the `postpone()` method after changing the threshold to make sure postpone reexamines the postponed elements in the document and check if any of them should be loaded.
+*Note:* it is good practice to chain the `postpone()` method after changing the threshold to make sure postpone reexamines the postponed elements in the document and check if any of them should be loaded.

   The postpone polyfill works with audio, embed, iframe, img, image, picture, use, video, and tref elements. *Note:* although the specification for `picture` is still evolving, postpone has basic support for it and is fully compatible with the [pictureTime polyfill](https://github.com/chuckcarpenter/picturetime).